Society for the National Heritage of Iran: Background

-In spite of his pure interest in Persian artifacts in Iran, after the first few seasons of archeological excavations in Iran yielded numerous rare finds, de Morgan changed his opinion and advocated an absolute French monopoly on all finds and proposed transfer of all Iranian discoveries to France.
-This attitude was not only unique to de Morgan and was shared by all French emissaries to Iran.
-In spite of their great contribution to Iranian artifacts specially in such places as Susa, France's insistence on its absolute monopoly would lead to other foreign powers being involved in Iran and the development of resentment by the secular Iranian intellectuals who did not want Iran's history broken up and exported.
-France's prime position in Iran, specially through influences on political figures such as the Prime minister Mirza Ali Asghar Khan Amin al-Sultan under Naser al-Din Shah Qajar meant that France could convince the king to abandon the project.
-In fact Naser al-Din shah abandoned the project and it was not till years later when the National Museum's construction took place in 1917 under the supervision of Morteza Khan Momtas al-Molk (Morteza Gholi).
+De Morgan would later change his opinion and advocate for absolute French monopoly on all artifacts found, in spite of genuine interest in Persian artifacts in Iran.
+This change in opinion occurred after the first few seasons of archeological excavations in Iran yielded numerous rare finds.
+As a result, he proposed the transfer of all artifacts and excavations to be shipped to France.
+This attitude was not only unique to de Morgan but it was also shared by all the French emissaries to Iran.
+In spite of their great contribution to Iranian artifacts, especially in locations such as Susa, France's insistence on an absolute monopoly would lead to other foreign powers being involved in Iran.
+It would also lead to resentment by secular Iranian intellectuals who did not want Iran's history broken up and exported.
+France had a highly influential position in Iran, as seen through the influences on political figures such as the Prime minister Mirza Ali Asghar Khan Amin al-Soltan under Naser al-Din Shah.
+This meant that France could indirectly convince Naser al-Din Shah to abandon the project.
+Naser al-Din Shah complied and abandoned the project; it was not until years later when the National Museum's construction took place in 1917 under the supervision of Morteza Khan Momtas al-Molk (Morteza Gholi).